 • How Do You Unfreeze Your TransUnion Credit Report By Phone?

-All you need to do is call 888-909-8872.
+All you need to do is call the TransUnion phone number at 888-909-8872.
 An interactive voice response system will guide you through the process of unfreezing your credit report.
 Keep your freeze PIN, date of birth, Social Security number, and address ready because you may be asked to provide these details during the process.

 • How Do You Unfreeze Your TransUnion Credit Report By Phone?